No matching companies

 In Mexico, only 19% of the MSMEs have an online sales platform in a market where 75% of the internet users made an online purchase.

-SarvaGram is a household centric, predictive distribution platform catering to the financial aspirations of rural households.
+SarvaGram is India’s first household centric, data-science led distribution platform that provides a bouquet of financial and productivity-enhancing offerings to meet the growing aspirations of rural India.
 The uniqueness in SarvaGram’s approach comes from the strong link between financial services / other propositions and the household’s income generation / asset creation capabilities.

 BEDU, an EdTech company, combines a proprietary tech-enabled platform and online curated content with an asset-light, offline model to provide courses that are linked to professional advancement.